 In the United States, the so-called “lime line” which runs from western Minnesota down through eastern Texas to the Gulf of Mexico divides the country into two parts: to the east one commonly finds acidic soil and to the west alkaline soil.

 Knowing soil acidity is important.
-Soil that is too acid or too alkaline can inhibit the availability of mineral nutrients in the soil to plants and can slow-down the work of beneficial microorganisms and soil bacteria—all of which help plants grow.
+Soil that is too acidic or too alkaline can inhibit the availability of mineral nutrients in the soil to plants and can slow down the work of beneficial microorganisms and soil bacteria—all of which help plants grow.

 When mineral elements are unable to mix with soil moisture and soil nutrients are unavailable to plant roots the elements are said to be “locked up.”
 When the soil pH is right for the plants growing in the planting bed, plants will thrive.

-The pH scale number 1 to 14; 1 is extremely acid and 10 or greater is extremely alkaline.
+The pH scale number 1 to 14; 1 is extremely acidic and 10 or greater is extremely alkaline.
 A peat bog can have a pH as low as 3; an arid desert can have a pH as high as 10 or 11.
 A pH of 7 is neutral.
-Most plants—not all—find a pH of 6.5 to 7 optimal; the same is true for soil microrganisms.
+Most plants—not all—find a pH of 6.5 to 7 optimal; the same is true for soil microorganisms.